hongkuancn/todo-list/README.md

 AWS: [http://ec2-54-93-98-230.eu-central-1.compute.amazonaws.com](http://ec2-54-93-98-230.eu-central-1.compute.amazonaws.com). <br />
 Heroku: [https://quiet-fortress-18081.herokuapp.com](https://quiet-fortress-18081.herokuapp.com).

+There are 424 lines of JavaScript code in the project.

 * User Story: I can create a new task to the list.

 * User Story: I can see all the tasks in the list.